Critically slow operator dynamics in constrained many-body systems

 \subsubsection{Algebraic tails in the ergodic regime}

 As referred to in the main the text, we can analyze the spatio-temporal form of the OTOCs in more detail.
 In particular, following the considerations of Refs.~\cite{khemani2018_operator,Rakovszky18}, in the ergodic phase the OTOC $C^{(n)}_{ZX}(x,t)$ is expected to feature algebraic tails behind a ballistically propagating front.
 This is due to the overlap of the $\hat{Z}$ -- operator with the conservation laws in the system, which implies the presence of a conserved operator weight in the Heisenberg time evolution that relaxes only hydrodynamically slow.
-With the subdiffusive transport properties of \eq{eq:2} of the main text, the expected shape of the arising tails is
+With the subdiffusive transport properties of Eq.~(1) of the main text, the expected shape of the arising tails is

 where $v_B$ is the `Butterfly' velocity, that is the speed of the propagating front. \eq{eq:A1} describes an algebraic relaxation of the OTOC towards its stationary value (which has been normalized to unity here) and should be valid for $v_Bt \gg x$, a long time after the front has passed the point at $x$.
-While we generally expect the tails \eq{eq:A1} to emerge at very long times on the ergodic side of the localization transition, we note that the presence of waiting times severely affects the dynamics on the numerically accessible timescales even at half-filling $n=1$, as e.g. visible in \figc{fig:3}{a}.
+While we generally expect the tails \eq{eq:A1} to emerge at very long times on the ergodic side of the localization transition, we note that the presence of waiting times severely affects the dynamics on the numerically accessible timescales even at half-filling $n=1$, as e.g. visible in Fig.~4(a) of the main text.
 Thus, within our accessible timescales, the chosen three-state local Hilbert space does not lie deep enough in the ergodic phase to verify \eq{eq:A1}.
 Instead, here, we choose to go even further into the ergodic regime by increasing the local Hilbert space dimension to $5$. \figc{fig:A1}{a} displays the associated spatial shape of the $ZX$ -- OTOC for several instances at late times.
 We identify a clear tail behind the ballistic front, and the expected relation \eq{eq:A1} provides a good fit to this tail.
 In addition, we verify in \figc{fig:A1}{b} that the OTOC relaxes in time as $\sim t^{-1/4}$ behind the front as predicted by \eq{eq:A1} as well.
+Furthermore, we notice that the ballistically moving front itself broadens diffusively according to $1-C^{(n)}_{ZX}(x\approx v_Bt,t) \approx \mathrm{erf}(\frac{x-v_Bt}{\sqrt{t}})$, see the inset of \figc{fig:A1}{a}, where $\mathrm{erf}(\cdot)$ corresponds to the error function.
+This diffusive broadening is expected to be independent of the system's conserved quantitites and is in agreement with previous results for systems with either no conservation laws or charge conservation only~\cite{nahum2018_operator,Keyserlingk2018,khemani2018_operator,Rakovszky18}.